libra2org/libra2-core/libra2-move/framework/libra2-framework/doc/system_addresses.md

 <tr>
 <td>2</td>
-<td>Asserting that a provided address corresponds to the Aptos Framework Resources address should always yield a true result when matched.</td>
+<td>Asserting that a provided address corresponds to the Libra2 Framework Resources address should always yield a true result when matched.</td>
 <td>High</td>
 <td>The assert_libra2_framework function ensures that the provided signer belongs to the @libra2_framework account.</td>
 <td>Formally verified via <a href="#high-level-req-2">AbortsIfNotLibra2Framework</a>.</td>